 Here's What Happened To The Dough Bar After Shark Tank

-Picture this: You're indulging in doughnuts, but you're somehow able to totally dodge the massive sugar crash, as well as the guilt we sometimes feel after treating yourself to the dessert disguised as breakfast.
+Picture this: You're eating donuts for breakfast.
 Sounds too good to be true, right?
 Well, The Dough Bar had this very mission in mind.
 The Fort Collins, Colorado-based company was co-founded by Marquez and Ondrea Fernandez in 2015 on the idea that sweets can actually be a protein-filled, macro-friendly snack.
+With flavors like Apple Pie and Cookie Butter, and weighing in at less than 350 calories, these little health packets were set to transform the healthy snack market.

 The masterminds behind the bakery were contestants on Season 9 of "Shark Tank," the hit ABC reality series in which entrepreneurs present their innovations to a panel of famous investors in hopes that they will buy a stake in their business and help their brands thrive.
 One of the show's longest-standing sharks, American businesswoman Barbara Corcoran, ultimately accepted Marquez and Ondrea's offer for $300,000 and a 20% stake in the company, per Shark Tank Tales.
 So, where did The Dough Bar land after Corcoran's generous funding, and how are they doing today?